gemail321/python-proreports/README.md

-# Example of rport generation in python using ProReports
+# Example of report generation in python using ProReports
 This example shows how you can generate  reports in the Python language using the ProReports reporting system.

 # What must be done